 Students are expected to complete a research project in each of the first two years.
 An Advisory Committee, consisting of three faculty members (including the advisor) from Psychological Sciences, will evaluate students' research progress and provide feedback about research.
 The advisor will serve as chair of the Advisory Committee.
 Meetings with the Advisory Committee must occur by May 1st of each of the first two years.
 At least one week before the meeting, students will provide committee members with written evidence of research productivity.
 Such evidence may consist of papers describing completed research projects (e.g., APA style papers ready for submission to journals) and/or papers submitted to conferences.
 During the Advisory Committee meeting, students will be expected to give an oral presentation describing the research that they have conducted during the past year.
 Following this presentation, the Advisory Committee will discuss the presentation and written report with the student.
-At the end of each meeting, the members of the Advisory Committee will meet without the student present and individually complete Research Evaluation forms.
-The committee will then discuss their ratings and comments including any discrepancies in their evaluations.
+At the end of each meeting, the members of the Advisory Committee will individually complete Research Evaluation forms and discuss among themselves their ratings and comments including any discrepancies in their evaluations without the student present in the room.
 Following each meeting, the advisor will provide feedback to the student concerning the committee's evaluations.